 - Life insurance: A very important area for actuaries, working for predicting and their contribution is increasing day by day.

-- Pensions: Actuaries advice companies on various fields related to pension schemes and it’s structure.
+- Pensions: Actuaries advice companies on various fields related to pension schemes as well as it’s structure.

 Above all, if you are looking to become an actuary you should not only be good in math and statistics but also should be ready to do complex calculations most of the time while working as an actuary.
 Love mathematical analysis and are willing to study till your late 20’s or early 30’s with the job then you can consider Actuaries.